mkmsobieraj/intorduction-to-eslint/src/slides.md

 - `json`

-There are three ways to configure ESlint

-- configuration file (configuration file need to be included in project or path has to be pass as an argument)
-- configuration comments
-- directly in package.json in a `eslintConfig` field

-ESLint consists of the:
+ESLint's configuration consists of the:

-- Environments - what is the target environment for the application (node/browser etc.)
+- Environments - target environment for the application (`node`/`browser` etc.)
 - Globals - allowed to configure global variables, by using `globals` property in configuration file
-- Parser - allow to specify the JavaScript options
+- Parser - allow to specify the JavaScript options and parser
 - Rules - allow to add/remove/override rules
-- Plugins - npm package that can add many extensions
+- Plugins - npm packages that can add many extensions
 - Settings - shared settings for all rules
 - Processor - processors can extract JavaScript code from other types of files
 - code ignoring (`"ignorePatterns"`, `.eslintignore` property)